LUHMW/MaturityModel/docs/source/index.rst

-Check out the :doc:`reifegradmodell` section for further information, including how to :ref:`Abschnitt 1` the project.
+Check out the :doc:`reifegradmodell` section for further information, including how to :ref:`reifegradmodell/Abschnitt 1` the project.

 .. note::